rrowlands/legiscan/README.md

 ## About the Author

-This library is provided free of charge under MIT license as part of the larger mission of PoliScore - Making congressional legislation more understandable accessible.
+This library is provided free of charge under MIT license as part of the larger mission of PoliScore - Making congressional legislation more understandable and accessible.

 https://poliscore.us/about